-An important measure of state hospital performance is readmissions of individuals within 30 days of discharge because this measures the effectiveness of hospitals in addressing the treatment needs of admitted individuals completely, working with the individuals' case management CSBs on discharge planning, ensuring applications for any necessary benefits (e.g., Medicaid or SSDI) have been applied for, preparing the individuals for discharge, and maintaining effective working relationships with the CSBs they serve to avoid unnecessary readmissions soon after discharge.
+An important measure of state hospital performance is readmissions of individuals within 30 days of discharge.
+This measures the effectiveness of hospitals in addressing the treatment needs of admitted individuals completely, working with the individuals' case managers at local community services boards (CSBs) on discharge planning, ensuring applications for any necessary benefits (e.g., Medicaid or SSDI) have been applied for, preparing the individuals for discharge, and maintaining effective working relationships with the CSBs they serve to avoid unnecessary readmissions soon after discharge.
+As a result of the dramatic increase in admissions for individuals in a behavioral health crisis under a TDO, the state hospitals are now serving a much more clinical, medically, and behaviorally acute population, with a shorter length of stay and a higher readmission rate.
 A measure of productivity for state mental health facilities is hospital clinical costs per patient day.
-Clinical costs include medical and nursing staff, psychologists, social workers, therapists, and other staff and activities that are directly associated with the provision of care to individuals receiving hospital services.
-This measure tracks the overall productivity of its clinical service staff and its ability to identify and address staff capacity issues across hospitals.
+Clinical costs include medical and nursing staff, psychologists, social workers, therapists, and other staff and activities that are directly associated with the provision of care to individuals receiving hospital services This measure tracks the overall productivity of its clinical service staff and its ability to identify and address staff capacity issues across hospitals.